AdejareAyomikun/AdejareAyomikun/README.md

 - 🔭 Working on: **[current projects or side-projects]**
 - 🌍 Languages: **[programming languages and human languages you speak]**
 - 📫 How to reach me: **farukpamilerin@gmail.com, 07037289267**
 - ⚡ Fun fact: **I discovered programming at a time when I was struggling academically, and it completely changed my perspective.
-What started as a way to turn things around became a passion—I’ve grown to truly love software development**
+What started as a way to turn things around became a passion.
+I’ve grown to truly love software development**

 ## My Skills 🧠